Mosharraf Hossain (Jessore politician): Independent Bangladesh

 Though Mosharraf was a central committee member of Awami League, his political differences with the party leadership grew over time.
-This led to his eventual departure from the party and his resignation from the Constituent Assembly of Bangladesh in 1972.
+During the April 1972 conference of the Awami League, Mosharraf was dismissed from the central committee and succeeded by Raushan Ali from Jessore.
+Raushan, a former pro-PDM leader, had previously opposed Mujib's Six-point demand and faced a three-year expulsion from the Awami League in 1967.
+In 1972, a division within the student wing of the Awami League resulted in Mosharraf's elder daughter, Sathi, aligning with Serajul Alam Khan's faction, which espoused the philosophy of Scientific Socialism and opposed Mujibism.
+Furthermore, in August of the same year, Mosharraf resigned from the vice-president position of the Jessore district Awami League, objecting the inclusion of political opportunists and sympathizers of the Muslim League within the committee..

-On 10 September 1972, Awami League temporarily suspended the primary membership of Mosharraf, accusing him of violating party orders, acting against the party’s interest, and corruption.
-The party sent him a notice ordering him to explain his conduct or face permanent expulsion.
-In a return statement, Mosharraf denied any allegation of corruption.
-He also questioned the Awami League committee's authority over giving him such notice and denounced the party, condemning it for losing its ideology, rampant corruption, and nepotism.
-In the same statement, he announced his resignation from the Constituent Assembly.
-The acting speaker granted his resignation on 22 September, and the official gazette of cessation was published on 26 September of the same year.
-He then became the founding vice-president of the newly formed opposition party Jatiya Samajtantrik Dal (abbr.
-JSD or JASAD or 'জাসদ') and also the president of Jessore district JSD.
-JSD was first formed on 31 October.
+On September 10, 1972, the Awami League temporarily suspended Mosharraf's primary membership, citing allegations of violating party orders, acting against the party's interest, and involvement in corruption.
+Subsequently, Mosharraf received a notice from the party ordering him to explain his conduct or face permanent expulsion.
+In response, Mosharraf refuted all allegations of corruption, challenged the authority of the Awami League committee to issue such a notice, and expressed concerns about the party's ideological disintegrity, pervasive corruption, and nepotism.
+Furthermore, he characterized the Awami League's post-liberation politics as more menacing in terms of deceit and betrayal than that of conspirators like Ayub Khan and Abdul Monem.
+Simultaneously, he announced his resignation from the Constituent Assembly of Bangladesh.
+The acting speaker accepted his resignation on September 22, and the official cessation notice was published on September 26 of the same year.

+Following his departure from Awami League, Mosharraf assumed the role of founding vice-president of the newly established opposition party Jatiya Samajtantrik Dal (JSD), which was founded on October 31, 1972.
+He also became the president of the Jessore district JSD.

 Mosharraf Hossain went on to participate in the 1973 Bangladeshi general election as a JSD candidate in the (now defunct) Jessore 9 constituency but lost to Raushan Ali of Awami League.
 In total, only three candidates from the opposition parties, JSD, NAP (M), and Jatiya League, were able to win across the country.
 The margin of Awami League's victory came as a surprise to many observers.

 Following the election, Mosharraf's personal safety became precarious amid an increasingly violent political struggle between Awami League and JSD, plus other left-wing insurgents.
 Soon he was arrested by the Rakkhi Bahini, a paramilitary force formed by the Bangladesh government to curb the insurgency.
 He was released on bail after two months.